Looking for accommodation in Cheddar? See the accommodation listings.

-Gough’s Cave, Cox’s Cave, the Crystal Quest, Jacob’s Ladder, the Clifftop Walk, “Cheddar Man and the Cannibals” exhibition and the open-top bus ride through the gorge.
-Everything on the right (south side) as you walk up the Gorge is part of the Longleat Estate, along with Gorge car parks, the Cox’s Mill and “Cannibals” buildings.
-The land in the gorge on the north side is National Trust.
+Everything on the right (south side) as you walk up the Gorge is part of the Longleat Estate, as are the Gorge car parks, the derelict Cox’s Mill, the museum building, and the shops around the crazy golf in Queens Row.
+The land in the gorge on the north side is owned by the National Trust.

 Did you know that Cheddar has more shops and cafes other than the ones in the lower Gorge?
-Leaving the car park by the Riverside Inn, turn LEFT (south) and walk for about five minutes, follow the main road round a bend to the right and you will see the Market Cross ahead, plus many other businesses, supermarket, pharmacy, banks and post office.
+Leaving the car park by the Riverside Inn, turn LEFT (south) and walk for about five minutes, follow the main road round a bend to the right and you will see the Market Cross ahead, plus many other businesses, supermarket, pharmacy, banks etc.

-Parking charges: Click here for council-owned parking charges (PDF) - mobile phone payment options are available.
-In-season Longleat-owned parking spaces are currently one price £5 all day.
-Parking charges are a regular bugbear of both visitors and residents and if you would like to make your views known, please contact the Caves & Gorge or Sedgemoor DC directly.
+Parking charges: Click here for council-owned parking charges – mobile phone payment options are available.
+Longleat-owned parking spaces are currently one price £5 all day in peak seasons (£3 after 3pm) – more details here.

 To the west: